dtcenter/METdataio/docs/Contributors_Guide/update_database_schema.rst

 3. Create an **update_for_x_y.sql** file in the $BASE_DIR/METdbLoad/sql/updates directory

    * $BASE_DIR corresponds to the directory where the METdataio source code resides
-   * **x_y** corresponds to the METplus Analysis version (e.g 5_1 for 5.1)
-   * To determine the current version of METviewer, go to https://github.com/dtcenter/METviewer and look at the default main_vx.y version in the pull-down menu to the left of the *Branches* and *Tags* links at the top of the page.

 4. In the **update_for_x_y.sql** file created above, make any changes to reflect updates to the schema The `MET release guide  <https://met.readthedocs.io/en/latest/Users_Guide/release-notes.html>`_ is a useful resource for determining which linetypes were added or modified.
    Test that this loads the schema updates correctly.

+5. In the $BASE_DIR/METdataio/METdbLoad/sql/mv_mysql.sql file, make necessary edits corresponding to the latest changes in the database schema.

-5. Update the Release Notes under the $BASE_DIR/METdataio/docs/Users_Guide/release-notes.rst under the **METdataio Upgrade Instructions** section at the bottom of the documentation
+6. Update the Release Notes under the $BASE_DIR/METdataio/docs/Users_Guide/release-notes.rst under the **METdataio Upgrade Instructions** section at the bottom of the documentation

    * $BASE_DIR corresponds to the directory where the METdataio source code resides

-6. Add and commit the changes:
+7. Add and commit the changes.

+In the $BASE_DIR/METdataio/METdbLoad/sql/updates directory:

 .. code-block:: ini